Hekia Parata: Minister of Education

-During the 2014 New Zealand general election, Parata unsuccessfully contested Mana, which was retained by the Labour MP Kris Faafoi.
-However, she was re-elected on the National Party list.
+In October 2016, Parata announced that she would not seek reelection at the 2017 election and would retire from politics.
+Political obituaries described her as having "risen from the ashes" of her earlier tenure as education minister, lauding her for the improvement in the rate of Māori and Pasifika students obtaining NCEA level 2.
+Commentators also praised her work to encourage schools to work more collaboratively with one another through the establishment of "communities of learning" and her introduction of legislation modernising students' access to online education.
+She also began the work to replace the socioeconomic decile school funding system with an equity index involving predictive risk modelling, which was completed under the Sixth Labour Government.

-Retirement from politics
+Parata resigned as Minister of Education on 2 May 2017 ahead of her retirement and was succeeded by Nikki Kaye.

-In October 2016, Hekia Parata announced that she would not seek reelection at the 2017 election and would retire from politics.
+Later career

-Parata resigned as Minister of Education on 2 May 2017, and was succeeded by Nikki Kaye.
+After leaving Parliament, Parata returned to the East Coast.
+She was appointed by the subsequent Labour Government to two inquiries.
+On 5 December 2022, she was appointed to the Royal Commission of Inquiry into the COVID-19 response.
+In February 2023, she was appointed to lead a ministerial inquiry into forestry land use, following Cyclone Gabrielle.
+The forestry inquiry was submitted to ministers in May 2023.
+Parata resigned from the COVID-19 inquiry in November 2023.

 Personal life

 Parata was married to former professional soldier, senior public servant and author Wira Gardiner.
 Since Wira received his knighthood in 2008, Parata has been able to use the official style Lady Gardiner, however she rarely does so.
 Parata and Gardiner met while they worked together at the Ministry of Māori Development, Te Puni Kōkiri.
 They have two children together and three stepchildren from Gardiner's previous marriage to former MP Pauline Gardiner.